 Stacked Nachos is listed as a starter on the On the Border menu, but it could easily feed four for dinner.
-The 23 grams of fiber and 76 grams of protein—about the amounts an adult requires daily on a daily basis—are appealing, but consider that you must consume nearly a day's worth of calories, an exorbitant amount of fat, and sodium levels that are off the charts to get them.
+The 23 grams of fiber and 76 grams of protein—about the amounts an adult requires daily on a daily basis—are appealing, but consider that you must consume nearly a day's worth of calories, an exorbitant amount of fat, and a boatload of sodium to get them.
 In this case, the fiber and protein in this dish just aren't worth it.

 Best: Grilled Chicken Fajitas, Side of Black Beans

 You'll do better in nearly every way with grilled chicken fajitas and a side of black beans.
 This combo is healthier overall but is still hefty in sodium.
 Black beans may be a side dish, but they elevate any meal with their plant-based protein, fiber, and antioxidants that help fight heart disease and cancer.
 Beans are vegetables, which are often in short supply in the American diet, and in restaurant meals.
 Adding a serving of black beans to grilled chicken fajitas boosts the fiber in this meal by 12 grams and makes it more balanced.
 Now, that's worth the calories.

 You think you're doing a good job by skipping fast-food joints for a sandwich shop, but that depends on what you order.
 Subway's Turkey and Bacon Guacamole Sandwich, which has more calories and sodium than a Quarter Pounder with Cheese and an order of small French fries from McDonald's, is not the best choice.